Perform privileged automation tasks with Post-Rotation scripts and password rotation

 When the "General" or "IAM User" methods are selected, Keeper will attempt to rotate the credentials using built-in capabilities based on the information stored in the record.

-When the "Run PAM scripts only" option is selected, Keeper will skip the default rotation task and immediately run the attached PAM scripts instead.
+When the "Run PAM scripts only" option is selected, Keeper will skip the default rotation task and immediately run the attached PAM scripts on the gateway.

 Scripts will be executed in the following order:

-Scripts attached to PAM Machine, PAM Database, or PAM Directory Record types
+Scripts attached on PAM Machine, PAM Database, or PAM Directory Record types

 If multiple scripts are attached to a record, scripts will be executed in the order they appear on the PAM Record.